HS Foundation’s HS CAPE (Community Awareness and Patient Empowerment) Program Request for Proposals

 The Hidradenitis Suppurativa Foundation (HSF) is seeking grant applications that encourage programs that benefit patients with the disease hidradenitis suppurativa (HS), with an emphasis on grassroots, community-based programs.
 The goal is to stimulate the development of programs in the field of HS that increase disease awareness, provide support to patients and caregivers, improve patient care or benefit patients with HS in other ways.

 $10,000 each year is allocated to this grant program.
-Typical awards will be for up to $2,000 (direct costs only) but are contingent upon the availability of funds and the receipt of sufficiently meritorious applications.
+Typical awards will be for up to $2,000 but proposals for up to $5,000 will be considered (direct costs only, regardless of the amount of the award).
+Award amount is contingent upon the availability of funds and the receipt of sufficiently meritorious applications.
 Proposals will be considered on an individual basis, with the intent to award community-based initiatives likely to make a positive impact as noted in the purpose above.

-Individuals and organizations are eligible.
+Individuals and organizations are eligible and grant applications are accepted and considered year-round.
 The program leader must be personally and actively responsible for the conduct of the proposed project.
 Only individuals/organizations working/living in the United States are eligible to apply.